Heracles: Other cultures

 Via the Greco-Buddhist culture, Heraclean symbolism was transmitted to the Far East.
 An example remains to this day in the Nio guardian deities in front of Japanese Buddhist temples.

 Herodotus also connected Heracles to Phoenician god Melqart.

 Sallust mentions in his work on the Jugurthine War that the Africans believe Heracles to have died in Spain where, his multicultural army being left without a leader, the Medes, Persians, and Armenians who were once under his command split off and populated the Mediterranean coast of Africa.

 Temples dedicated to Heracles abounded all along the Mediterranean coastal countries.
 For example, the temple of Heracles Monoikos (i.e. the lone dweller), built far from any nearby town upon a promontory in what is now the Côte d'Azur, gave its name to the area's more recent name, Monaco.

 The gateway to the Mediterranean Sea from the Atlantic Ocean, where the southernmost tip of Spain and the northernmost of Morocco face each other is, classically speaking, referred to as the Pillars of Hercules/Heracles, owing to the story that he set up two massive spires of stone to stabilise the area and ensure the safety of ships sailing between the two landmasses.

 Uses of Heracles as a name

-In various languages, variants of Hercules' name are used as a male given name, such as Hercule in French, Hércules in Spanish, Iraklis (Ηρακλής) in Modern Greek and Irakli (ირაკლი) in Georgian.
+In various languages, variants of Heracles's name are used as a male given name, such as Iraklis (Ηρακλής) in Modern Greek and Irakli (ირაკლი) in Georgian.

 There are many teams around the world that have this name or have Heracles as their symbol.
 The most popular in Greece is G.S.
 Iraklis Thessaloniki.

 Heracleum is a genus of flowering plants in the carrot family Apiaceae.
 Some of the species in this genus are quite large.
 In particular, the giant hogweed (Heracleum mantegazzianum) is exceptionally large, growing up to 5 m tall.